Water Intake Calculator — How Much Water Should You Drink? — USA 2026

-Calculate your recommended daily water intake based on weight activity level and climate.
-Stay properly hydrated for optimal health and performance.
+Calculate your recommended daily water intake based on weight and activity level and climate.
+Free personalized hydration calculator backed by health.

 Proper hydration is essential for every bodily function from digestion to brain performance.
 The old 8 glasses per day rule is a rough approximation.
 Actual needs vary significantly based on body weight activity level climate and diet.
 A general guideline is 30-35 ml per kg of body weight with additional 500-1000 ml for each hour of exercise.
 Most people need 2-4 liters daily.